 This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
-Subjects covered include a history of and changing roles of pharmacists and pharmacy technicians.
-This module covers the Law and Ethics of Pharmacy which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
+Subjects covered include the history and changing roles of pharmacists and pharmacy technicians.
+This module covers the laws and ethics of pharmacy, which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
 The respiratory system is discussed along with medications for respiratory tract disorders.
 Oncology agents are covered in this module along with HIV/AIDS.
 Calculations and dimensional analysis of drug dosages are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 40
+Prerequisites: None